pmelchior/usrp-sciprog/bios/team1.md

 Elizabeth Berzin grew up in Huntingdon Valley, PA, and is currently an undergraduate at Princeton University.
+She is planning to major in physics.